University City, Missouri: Highways

+The MetroLink Blue Line stops at the University City–Big Bend and Skinker stations on the city’s southern edge, and MetroBus routes such as the 91 Olive operate along major corridors including Olive Boulevard.

 Culture

+The bus stop that apprears in the post-credits scene of the final episode of The Amazing Digital Circus, decorated with fanart by fans.

 University City has a public library at 6701 Delmar Boulevard.
 Established in 1939, the library houses more than 150,000 volumes as well as music and spoken recordings, videotape and DVD collections, and works of art.
 The library is open seven days a week, including five evenings.

 University City has 17 parks and one 9-hole golf course, Ruth Park Golf Course.